estebandenombre/ESPNOW/README.md

 # Light Sensor and Relay Control with ESP-NOW on ESP32
 ![Project Cover](A_cover_page_for_a_project_titled__Light_Sensor_an.png)
+The purpose of this project is to control the operation of a solar-powered water heater based on the ambient light conditions.
+Specifically, the system will turn the water heater on or off depending on whether the sky is clear or dark, thus optimizing energy usage.
 ## Project Description

 This project consists of two ESP32s that communicate with each other using ESP-NOW.
 The first ESP32 is connected to a light sensor (photoresistor) and measures the ambient light intensity.
 This information is transmitted to the second ESP32, which is connected to a relay.
 Depending on the operating mode, the second ESP32 turns the relay on or off based on the received data.